MyCometG3/movencoder2/docs/XCODE_PROJECT_SETUP.md

 ## Notes

-This document was created as part of the public/internal API separation initiative.
-The actual Xcode project modifications should be done using Xcode on macOS for reliability.
+This document describes the Xcode project configuration for the public/internal API separation and framework target implementation.
+The MovEncoder2Framework target has been successfully implemented and configured.

-**Important:** This document describes **future framework configuration**.
-The current project is a command-line tool and does not require these configuration steps unless you want to add framework distribution capability.
+**Status:** ✅ Framework target fully implemented and operational.
+Both CLI tool and framework targets coexist and build successfully.